sebastiannicolajsen/WorldSimulator/project/themes/week-1/readme.md

 Before you start with the tasks, it's important that you have the base project up and running.
 This is described in the document ITU Simulator – description of library.

 After that, it's very important that you get an overview of the methods belonging to the World class.
-Specifically, it's important to know and understand: delete, remove, getSurroundingTiles, getSurroundingEmptyTiles, isNight, isDay, move, containsNonBlocking, isTileEmpty and setTile.
-Additionally, you should understand how the NonBlocking interface works.
+Specifically, it's important to know and understand: *delete*, *remove*, *getSurroundingTiles*, *getSurroundingEmptyTiles*, *isNight*, *isDay*, *move*, *containsNonBlocking*, *isTileEmpty* and *setTile*.
+Additionally, you should understand how the *NonBlocking* interface works.

 After this, we recommend that you read the good advice in the project description.
 This advice is always good to follow regardless of where in the process you are.

 Next, it is recommended that you perform an object-oriented (OO) analysis as seen in teaching session 19.
-Here you can advantageously start with 0 description, 1 Included input files (the actual file content), and 2 requirements overview.
+Here you can advantageously start with *description*, *Included input files* (the actual file content), and *requirements overview*.
 By looking at the text, the content of the input files, and the various requirements, you can get an overview of which components need to be built, and what functionality they should have.
 Here you can also start to consider potential relationships between classes (e.g. the need for abstract classes, interfaces, helper classes with static functions, etc.).
 These would be good elements in the diary part about the theme.

 As stated in the project description, not all requirements describe exactly how something should be implemented.
 It's up to you as a group to determine this.
 For example, should a rabbit be able to eat grass when it's standing next to it, or on top of it?
 Remember to document your choices, possibly with comments, and if you feel the choices are very central, this could also be relevant in the first section of the diary or under design choices.